adilla-somnia/ponto-cinema/README.md

 # ponto-cinema

-## Como Utilizar
+## How to Use

-### Instalação
+### Installation

-- Abra o terminal dentro da pasta do projeto e insira os seguintes comandos:
+- Open a terminal inside the project folder and run the following commands:

 1. npm install
 2. npm install pg
 3. npm install dotenv
 4. npm install cors
 5. npm install express

-- Entre no NeonDB e siga esses passos:
+- Go to NeonDB and follow these steps:

-  1. Entre ou crie uma conta
+1. Sign in or create an account
-  2. Crie um novo projeto
+2. Create a new project
-  3. Na aba 'Overview' clique em 'Connect'
+3. In the Overview tab, click on Connect
-  4. Mude 'Connection String' para 'Parameters only'
+4. Change Connection String to Parameters only
-  5. Copie tudo e cole dentro do arquivo .env
+5. Copy everything and paste it into your .env file
-  6. Salve o arquivo
+6. Save the file
-  7. Vá para a aba SQL Editor e cole o seguinte comando:
+7. Go to the SQL Editor tab and paste the following commands:

 CREATE TABLE movies(
   ID SERIAL NOT NULL PRIMARY KEY,